ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 ### Segment
 {: #segment}

-You can integrate Segment with a Data Virtualization instance.
+You can integrate Segment with a {{site.data.keyword.dv_short}} instance.
 Segment is a single platform that collects, stores, and routes your user data to hundreds of tools.
 {: shortdesc}

 [Segment](https://segment.com/docs/destinations/db2/){:external}